corstian/digital-garden/_blog/2025/The architecture of a simple web application.md

 While the last point has a sliver of truth in it, all other points are just plain skill issues.

-It is fascinating to have seen the
+It is fascinating to have seen the state of the art web development practices swing back and forth over the last decade or so.
+It had been in the 2010's that